Anthony Hamilton (racing manager): Support for Lewis Hamilton's racing career

 Recognizing his son's talent, Anthony Hamilton purchased a second-hand go-kart for Lewis at age eight, promising to support his racing career contingent on strong academic performance.
 To fund Lewis's karting, Anthony left his job as an IT manager to become a contractor, often working up to four jobs simultaneously, including roles as a double-glazing salesman, dishwasher, and estate agent sign installer.
 He also founded an IT company to sustain the family's finances while attending Lewis's races.

 As Lewis progressed through karting and junior formulas, Anthony served as his manager, mechanic, and mentor.
 In 1998, at age 13, Lewis was signed to McLaren's young driver program, a milestone Anthony helped negotiate.
 A notable disagreement occurred in 2006 with McLaren executive Martin Whitmarsh over Lewis's progression to GP2, leading Whitmarsh to tear up Lewis's contract.
 Anthony's persistence ensured Lewis remained with McLaren, winning the 2006 GP2 title and securing a Formula 1 seat in 2007.
 Anthony managed Lewis during his Formula 1 debut with McLaren, culminating in Lewis's first World Drivers' Championship in 2008.

 In 2010, Lewis ended their professional relationship, seeking a father-son dynamic unburdened by business.

 Paul di Resta's manager

-In 2010, Paul di Resta and Hamilton were working together, with Hamilton managing di Resta's career as he transitioned from DTM to Formula 1 with Force India.
+In 2010, Paul di Resta and Hamilton were working together, with Hamilton managing di Resta's career as he transitioned from DTM to Formula 1, joining Force India.
 However, their professional relationship ended acrimoniously in 2012, leading to a legal dispute over a sponsorship deal and breach of contract.
 They eventually settled the case out of court in early 2014.